 Length of Program

 The Bachelor of Science in Nursing program consists of 120 credit hours.
-Once accepted into the traditional BSN program, students must complete the nursing courses within five years.
+Once accepted into the traditional BSN program, students can complete the BSN program in as few as 5 semesters..

 Visit www.ololcollege.edu or contact the Office of Admissions at 225-768-1700.

 Our Lady of the Lake College has financial aid counselors available to assist students with the financial aid process.
 All students are encouraged to complete the Free Application for Federal Student Aid (FAFSA) form available at www.fafsa.ed.gov.